0xfluke/Citrea-Explorer-Summarizer/README.md

       - Convert the default timestamp data into a more readable version (This part is a bit complicated for me)
       - Convert the VALUE data to its corresponding outlook with decimals
       - Assemble the final sentence by defining a summary object with f-strings

+We used the following libraries for this project:
+  - requests
+  - json
+  - datetime